eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/core/data-model/EMFModel.md

 ### Deploying EMF models in OSGi

 When deploying custom EMF models in an OSGi environment (which sensiNact runs in), you need to ensure your EMF model is properly registered.
-The recommended approach uses the Gecko EMF OSGi code generator, which automatically generates all the required registration code from your EMF model.
+The recommended approach uses the Eclipse Fennec EMF OSGi code generator, which automatically generates all the required registration code from your EMF model.

-#### Using the Gecko EMF Code Generator
+#### Using the Fennec EMF Code Generator

-The easiest way to deploy an EMF model is to use the BND Gecko EMF code generator.
+The easiest way to deploy an EMF model is to use the BND Fennec EMF code generator.
 This automatically generates:
 - The model implementation classes (EPackage, EFactory, etc.)
 - OSGi service registration components
 - Proper lifecycle management code